Efficiently solving the harmonic model predictive control formulation: Discussion and conclusions

 \section{Discussion and conclusions}

 This paper discusses how to efficiently solve the HMPC formulation by imposing its SOC-like constraints by using the sets $\cD$ defined in \eqref{eq:D}.
 The main conclusion is that the HMPC formulation is suitable candidate for its implementation in embedded systems, since we obtain computational results that are in line (or even better) than the ones obtained for other linear MPC formulations.
 In particular, we derive a few interesting conclusions from the numerical results: \begin{itemize}[leftmargin=*] \itemsep{0.0em} \item A comparison between the solvers for HMPC and the ones for MPCT and equMPC shows that a solution of HMPC can be obtained in computation times comparable to the ones for MPC formulations whose optimization problem is a QP using state-of-the-art solvers when comparing prediction horizons for which the closed-loop performances are similar. \item A comparison between the ADMM solvers using the $\cD$ or SOC constraints shows that the use of the sets $\cD$ can have a significant impact on the computation times, especially for dense matrices $E$ and $F$ and sufficiently large values of $n_y$.
-For large prediction horizons, the reduction obtained on matrix $C$ when using sets $\cD$ may not be so noticeable, but in the case of HMPC, which is designed to be used with small prediction horizons, it can have a significant impact; more than half the average computation time in our example. \item The results using the SCS solver indicate that lower computation times may be obtained if additional aspects, such as numerical preconditioning, adaptation of the penalty parameter, acceleration techniques, etc., were to be included in the algorithm. \end{itemize} We also note that the results of this paper could be very useful in other optimization settings involving constraints $\cD$.
+For large prediction horizons, the reduction obtained on matrix $C$ when using sets $\cD$ may not be so noticeable, but in the case of HMPC, which is designed to be used with small prediction horizons, it can have a noticeable impact. \item The results using the SCS solver indicate that lower computation times may be obtained if additional aspects, such as numerical preconditioning, adaptation of the penalty parameter, etc., were to be included in the algorithm. \end{itemize} We also note that the results of this paper could be very useful in other optimization settings involving constraints $\cD$.
+An interesting future research line is to extend the solver to be able to deal with the complications that arise in a practical setting due to linearization errors or external disturbances.
+In particular, the extension of HMPC to the robust case may be a viable and interesting topic for further future research.

 \begin{appendix}